If you’re reading this, you’re probably exactly where I was in 2015:

 And now I want to help other young professionals just like you do the same.

 I’m originally from Durham, UK (if you haven’t been, put it on your list), and am now based in Rennes, France (it’s also a pretty nice place to live).

 In 2015, I was a HR Coordinator in a big, corporate organisation in France.
 When I look back on that time in my life, I remember two things:

 And this was for a few reasons.
 First and foremost, the company culture was in no way aligned to who I was or how I wanted to work.
-Second, because my boss was unsupportive, discouraging and I’d go as far to say as downright mean.
+Second, because my boss was toxic, unsupportive and a massive micro-manager.
 Third, because although I find HR interesting, I knew deep down it wasn’t my true calling.

 A difficult decision lay ahead.
-Quit, in a foreign country, with no network, and no job prospects (work as an expat is relatively hard to come by in France)?
-Or continue being unhappy and unfulfilled.
+Quit, in a foreign country, with no network, and no job prospects (work as an expat is relatively hard to come by in France)… Or stay where I was and accept being unhappy.

 I struggled on for a few more months.
 Work started having a negative effect on everything and everyone around me.
 My relationships, health and general well being were suffering.

 I took the plunge and reclaimed control over my career.